mikhael28/i-ching/README.md

-The Oracle of Changes [is avaialable for consultation here.](https://oracleofchanges.com)
+The Oracle of Changes [is available for consultation here.](https://oracleofchanges.com)

 ## Features